rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 ## Linux Certifications

 The [Linux Professional Institute](https://www.lpi.org/) (LPI) offers several different certifications if you are interested.
 Linux Essentials is a good place to start.
 It is more about the Open Source philosophy and the history of Linux than a deep technical certification.
 LPI has free certification materials on its site.
+If you attend one of the many Linux expos around the country, the LPI may be there and have the exams half off.

+**Linux Events**

+- [Southern California Linux Expo](https://www.socallinuxexpo.org/scale/22x) - The largest event in the US.
+It's held in early March in.
+Pasadena, California
+- [Linux Fest NorthWest](https://www.linuxfestnorthwest.org/) - Held in April at the Bellingham, Washington Technical College
+- [Southeast Linux Fest](https://southeastlinuxfest.org/) - It's held in June in Charlotte, North Carolina.
+- [Fosdem](https://fosdem.org/2025/) - Held in April in Brussels.

 ----------------------------------------------------------------